K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 3. “Add or Modify Application URL” dialog box appears.
 Applications can be added through this dialog box.
       Enter the subdomain of your choice and select domain.
 “Deployed URL” will be entered automatically.
       Click “Finish” after inputting.
-      Click "Cancel” button to dismiss.
+      Click the "Cancel” button to dismiss.
      ![](./images/openpaas-eclipse/image77.png)

 4. The “Mapped URL” is not reflected in the current platform server state.
 Click the “Finish” button from the “Mapped URL” setting dialog box to complete.
 If the “Cancel” button is clicked, the process done so far gets canceled.